Skrewtape/expression-finder/README.md

-# Expresison Finder
+# Expression Finder

-A simple application to explore the space of mathemtical expressions constructed by composing a number of "interesting" functions applied to a set of "interesting" numbers.
+A simple application to explore the space of mathematical expressions constructed by composing a number of "interesting" functions applied to a set of "interesting" numbers.

 The algorithm will use each known operation and input value at most once per expression, which